FreeBeings-io/hive-attention-tokens/docs/whitepaper.md

 Formula Description:

-- calculate the total number of interactions between the actor and the user, daily, fibonaccially weighted
+- calculate the total number of interactions between the actor and the user, daily, fibonacci weighted
 - calculate the distance between the actor and the user
 - user_reputation is:
-    - the total number of interactions between the actor and the user, daily, fibonaccially weighted
+    - the total number of interactions between the actor and the user, daily, fibonacci weighted
     - weighted by the distance between the actor and the user

 Illustrative Formula: